python4astronomers/python4astronomers/source/intro/who-python.rst

 *"Sometimes the middle of the herd is a good place to be."*

-(At a CXC Users Committee meeting in response to
-"Why spend time migrating to Python?")
+(In response to the question "Why spend time migrating to Python?" at a Users Committee meeting)

 That was several years ago and in the interim the momentum toward Python in astronomy has only grown.
 The ease of interfacing C / C++ / FORTRAN means many organizations